Repurposing GANs for One-shot Semantic Part Segmentation: Experiments

 \subsection{Semantic Part Segmentation}

 We evaluate segmentation performance of the few-shot and auto-shot segmenters on 3 object classes: human face, car, and horse.

-\textbf{Datasets}: We use face images and annotated segmentation masks from CelebAMask-HQ \cite{CelebAMask-HQ} to train the few-shot face segmenter.
-For horse and car, we use pretrained StyleGAN2 models to generate images up to 10 that are then manually annotated.
-For the dataset used to train the auto-shot segmenter, we use 5,000 images generated from each GAN trained on each object class and the predicted annotations from the few-shot segmenter.
-The results are evaluated on CelebAMask-HQ for faces and PASCAL-Part dataset\cite{chen2014detect} for car and horse.
+\textbf{Datasets:} To train the few-shot segmenter, we use face images and annotated segmentation masks from CelebAMask-HQ \cite{CelebAMask-HQ}.
+For horse and car, we use images generated by pretrained StyleGAN2s and manually annotate them ourselves.
+For the auto-shot segmenter, we use 5,000 images generated from each GAN trained on each object class and the predicted annotations from the few-shot segmenter.
+Our models are evaluated on CelebAMask-HQ for faces and PASCAL-Part dataset \cite{chen2014detect} for car and horse.

 \textbf{Evaluation metric:} We use intersect-over-union (IOU) to evaluate individual object parts and report weighted IOU scores, where the weight of each class is the ratio of the number of ground-truth pixels belonging to the class to the total number of pixels.